-This work uses the Regional Climate Model, version 3, coupled to Integrated Biosphere Simulator (Winter et al. 2009) as described in Gianotti et al. (2012), including the subgrid explicit moisture (SUBEX) scheme (Pal et al. 2000) for resolvable, nonconvective clouds and precipitation, the choice of the Grell (Grell 1993) with Fritsch–Chappell (Fritsch and Chappell 1980) or Arakawa–Schubert (Grell et al. 1994) closures, and Emanuel (Emanuel 1991; Emanuel and Živković-Rothman 1999) convective parameterization schemes.
+This work uses RegCM3–IBIS as described in Gianotti et al. (2012), including the subgrid explicit moisture SUBEX scheme (Pal et al. 2000) for resolvable, large-scale clouds and precipitation, the choice of Grell (Grell 1993) with Fritsch–Chappell (F-C; Fritsch and Chappell 1980) or Arakawa–Schubert (Grell et al. 1994) closures, and Emanuel (Emanuel 1991; Emanuel and Živković-Rothman 1999) convective parameterization schemes.
 Further details of the developments and description of RegCM3 are available in Pal et al. (2007).

-Giorgi et al. (2012) describes upgrades that were incorporated into the more recent RegCM, version 4 (RegCM4), which was made publicly available in 2011.
-RegCM4 does not contain any upgrades to cloud parameterization relevant to this work.
+Giorgi et al. (2012) describes upgrades that were incorporated into the more recent version RegCM, version 4 (RegCM4), which was made publicly available in 2011.
+RegCM4 does not contain any upgrades to convective parameterization relevant to this work.

-Some modifications were made to the boundary layer parameterization scheme (Holtslag et al. 1990; Holtslag and Boville 1993) within RegCM3, the simulation of large-scale clouds within the PBL, soil thermal conductivity, and the ocean surface roughness (Gianotti 2012).
-The vertical limit on simulated cloud cover was also extended to permit clouds to form up to an altitude of about 16 km.
+Some modifications were made to the boundary layer parameterization scheme (Holtslag et al. 1990; Holtslag and Boville 1993) within RegCM3, the simulation of large-scale clouds within the PBL, soil thermal conductivity, and ocean surface roughness (see Gianotti 2012 for details).
+The vertical limit on simulated cloud cover was also extended to permit clouds up to an altitude of about 16 km.
 The combination of these modifications resulted in small reductions to the land and ocean surface latent heat fluxes, a substantial reduction in the PBL height, removing an overestimation bias in the PBL height over land at night, and removal of egregious nighttime low-level large-scale clouds over land (Gianotti 2012).
 However, none of these modifications significantly impacted the simulation of radiative fluxes or rainfall.
-Simulations using these modifications are included here for comparison to the default version of the model and are labeled “modified.”

 b.
 Experimental design

-Table 2 presents the parameter values used in the SUBEX routine in this study.
-The default values were obtained from the original version of the model, as described in Pal et al. (2000).
-It should be noted that, although the large-scale SUBEX routine and the convective parameterization schemes operate independently within the RegCM3 structure, each routine can significantly impact the other by altering grid-scale variables such as temperature and water vapor.
-Therefore the model user should be cognizant of how changes introduced to the large-scale scheme affect convection and vice versa.
-Different results using the new FCcnv parameterization presented here will be obtained if changes are made to the SUBEX routine.
+Table 3 presents the parameter values used in the SUBEX routine in this study.
+The default values were based on the original version of the scheme, as described in Pal et al. (2000).
+It should be noted that although the large-scale SUBEX routine and the convective parameterization schemes operate independently within the RegCM3 structure, each routine can significantly impact the other by altering grid-scale variables such as temperature and water vapor.
+Therefore the model user should be cognizant of how changes introduced to the large-scale scheme affect convection, including the impact of the new parameterization presented here, and vice versa.

-Soil properties, such as albedo and porosity, were determined based on the relative proportions of clay and sand in each grid cell.
-Sand and clay percentages were taken from the Global Soil Dataset (Global Soil Data Task, IGDP-DIS 2000), which has a spatial resolution of 5 min.
+Soil properties, including albedo and porosity, were determined based on the relative proportions of clay and sand in each grid cell.
+Sand and clay percentages were taken from the Global Soil Dataset, which has a spatial resolution of 5 min (Global Soil Data Task, IGDP-DIS 2000).
 Soil moisture, temperature, and ice content were initialized using the output from a global 0.5° × 0.5° resolution 20-yr offline simulation of IBIS as described in Winter et al. (2009).

-The 40-yr European Centre for Medium-Range Weather Forecasts (ECMWF) Re-Analysis (ERA-40) dataset (Uppala et al. 2005), available from September 1957 to August 2002, was used to force the boundaries.
+The 40-yr European Centre for Medium-Range Weather Forecasts (ECMWF) Re-Analysis (ERA-40) dataset, available from September 1957 to August 2002 (Uppala et al. 2005), was used to force the boundaries in all simulations.
 The exponential relaxation technique of Davies and Turner (1977) was used with both datasets.

 c.
 Comparison datasets

-Solar radiation is compared to the National Aeronautics and Space Administration (NASA)/Global Energy and Water Cycle Experiment (GEWEX) Surface Radiation Budget (SRB) dataset release 3.0 (Stackhouse et al. 2011), obtained from the NASA Langley Research Center Atmospheric Sciences Data Center.
-This dataset is available at 3-hourly intervals on a 1° × 1° global grid.
-The data were interpolated to the model domain for direct comparison to simulation output.
+Solar radiation is compared to the NASA/Global Energy and Water Cycle Experiment (GEWEX) Surface Radiation Budget (SRB) dataset release 3.0 (Stackhouse et al. 2011), made available by the NASA Langley Research Center Atmospheric Sciences Data Center.
+SRB is available at 3-hourly intervals from 1983 onward on a 1° × 1° global grid.
+Data were interpolated to the model domain for direct comparison.

-Total rainfall is compared to data from the TRMM Multisatellite Precipitation Analysis (TMPA) 0.25° × 0.25° resolution 3B42 product (described in Huffman et al. 2007), referenced in this work simply as TRMM.
-TRMM is available from January 1998 to the present day, and is one of the highest resolution datasets available over the Maritime Continent.
+Rainfall from the 4-yr simulations is compared to the TRMM Multisatellite Precipitation Analysis (TMPA) 0.25° × 0.25° resolution 3B42 product (described in Huffman et al. 2007), available from 1998 onward and referenced in this work simply as TRMM.
 Relative proportions of convective and large-scale rain are taken from Mori et al. (2004), who used the 2A25, 2A12, and 2B31 TRMM products to describe the climatological convective versus stratiform rainfall split over Indonesia.

 5. Results and discussion